quasarframework/quasar/docs/src/pages/icongenie/installation.md

 ### Output files

 We have refined the list of icons and splash screens that are generated to match the latest standards and to also avoid duplication.
 So you will notice that some of the older files don't get generated anymore and some are completely new.
-Icon Genie will now tell you what tags you need to add (if any) to your /src/index.template.html (**you can copy paste the tags and replace your old ones**) -- so be mindful about the list of tags.
+Icon Genie will now tell you what tags you need to add (if any) to your /index.html or /src/index.template.html (**you can copy paste the tags and replace your old ones**) -- so be mindful about the list of tags.

 It might be a good idea to delete all your current icon/splashscreen files and let Icon Genie do its job again.
 This way you will be sure that what you're left with is actually used in your Quasar App.